-Fit to frame: First-line with exactly six words Second line Third-line The text is widened and compressed so that it fills out to the object frames.
-Adjust to contour: First line with exactly six words Second Line Third Line First line with exactly All the text is contained within the figure.
-It is split over several lines if necessary.
-Any text which does not fit in the figure is not shown, but is still retained.
-Note that even if you have activated hyphenation, words will be split without regard to the hyphenation rules.

-Distance from frame

-Spacing settings are added to the text.
+Distance from frame Spacing settings are added to the text.
 In this way the text block is invisibly reduced or (with negative values) made bigger.
 In the examples below, the text (M) is centered horizontally and the text block is anchored in the upper middle part of the frame.
 Value for spacing "Above" -2 cm -1 cm 0 cm 1 cm 2 cm 3 cm The behavior is the same for classic drawing objects and shapes.
-M M М М M M

-If you anchor the text above, below, right or left, a positive spacing value positions the text in such a way that it sits close to the outside of the object frame at the anchoring point.
+M M M M M M If you anchor the text above, below, right or left, a positive spacing value positions the text in such a way that it sits close to the outside of the object frame at the anchoring point.
 Anchoring in the middle does not result in this movement.
 It is easier to add text to a straight line if the line is created as a very thin rectangle.
 Choose an anchor point in the middle of the rectangle and then determine the exact position of the text by setting the spacing accordingly.

-Text added to open line types such as Bézier curves (curves and freehand lines), Polylines (polygon and polygon 45°), and Arcs is also positioned in relation to the enclosing object frame.
+Text added to open line types such as $B\'{e}zier$ curves (curves and freehand lines), Polylines (polygon and polygon 45°), and Arcs is also positioned in relation to the enclosing object frame.
 If you want to see the extent of this frame, just click on the object.
-To add text along one of these lines, you can use the Fontwork tool described on page 209.
+To add text along one of these lines, you can use the Fontwork tool described on page 191.
 Text added as described above is rotated when the object is rotated.
 The property settings, particularly those dealing with spacing relative to the frame, relate only to situations where the object is not rotated.

-Text frames and callouts

-To test the range of setting possibilities, use a text frame or a callout with rounded corners.
+Text frames and callouts To test the range of possible settings, use a text frame or a callout with rounded corners.
 For text frames, as for rectangles, you can set the rounding in the Position and Size dialog (Slant & Corner radius) or in Points mode.
 The latter makes sense only if you have a visible outline.
-With callouts (as with text frames in Points mode), drag the larger marker in the left upper corner with the mouse to give the desired amount of rounding.
+With callouts (as with text frames in Points mode), drag the larger handle in the left upper corner with the mouse to give the desired amount of rounding.
 An example of this is shown in Figure 234.

-Figure 234: Legend with rounded corners

-Unlike drawing objects, text frames and callouts support automatic line breaks and you can switch on automatic hyphenation under Tools > Language > Hyphenation.
+Figure 234: Legend with rounded corners Unlike drawing objects, text frames and callouts support automatic line breaks and you can switch on automatic hyphenation under Tools > Language > Hyphenation.
 Non-breaking dashes and protected separators are however not available.
-For a manual line break use, as elsewhere, the key combination Shift+Enter.

-With the text and callout icons ( i and i ) you can create text frames and callouts with vertical text.
+For a manual line break, use (as elsewhere) the key combination Shift+Enter.
+With the text and callout icons (and) you can create text frames and callouts with vertical text.
 You need to activate Enhanced language support > Enabled for Asian languages in Tools > Options > Language Settings > Languages.
 Text frames can be rotated like drawing objects, but it is not possible to rotate callouts.
 Text frames and callouts do not have a separate text element, but you still use the Text dialog to set formatting properties.
 As soon as you have input text, the upper three settings on the left side become active (Figure 235).
 The settings for Spacing to Borders and Text anchors in the lower window area function in a similar manner to normal drawing objects and are not dealt with further here.